• 01:15 The Realities of Being a Therapist

 In every episode, I want to delve into the real issues, discuss strategies for growth and satisfaction, and highlight stories of success and transformation from therapists like YOU.

 If you’ve ever felt like saying “I hate being a therapist,” you are not alone.
 And, there are ways to navigate these challenges and find joy and fulfillment in your career.
 Let’s create a supportive community.
-Please connect with me in all the places, because we’re in this together.
+Please connect with me on LinkedIn, because we’re in this together.

 To the light,